 As for the Shure MV7, users were generally satisfied with its performance.
 One customer reported choosing this microphone because it offers USB and XLR connectivity.

-Another user emphasized that the MV7 delivered clear and crisp audio and is highly versatile for different purposes.
+Another user emphasized that the MV7 delivered clear and crisp audio and was highly versatile for different purposes.

 According to one reviewer, if you buy the MV7X, you will have a great-value microphone on your hands.
 Another user praised it but noted that the lack of a USB output is a clear disadvantage.

-Another user commented that while the microphone does a good job for podcasting overall, he did face some problems with picking up to much desk noise.
+Another user commented that while the microphone does an excellent job for podcasting overall, he did face some problems with picking up to much desk noise.

 He also reported that his microphone was prone to plosives and should be used with a decent pop shield to avoid this.

 Both the Shure MV7 and MV7X are excellent microphones with similar characteristics.
 Both are good choices for podcasting, with minor differences in sound.